 Red Snapper en Papillote

-Edited by Seighart, Eng, Monika, Anonymous and 2 others
+Edited by Seighart, Eng, Monika, Nerissa Avisado and 1 other

 There is a growing awareness today that it is healthier to start eating more fish than meat.
 However, the sad fact is, there are more festive meat recipes than fish.
 For example, ham and turkey have become globally accepted centerpiece dishes for Thanksgiving and New Year's, but few fish or seafood dishes come close to the same level of popularity.
 There is definitely a need for restaurants and home kitchens to expand their repertoire of fish and seafood cuisine, and red snapper en papillote is a good dish to start with.